 The amount of data that can be encoded on to a card with a magnetic stripe card is the same for both HiCo and LoCo cards.
-The primary difference between HiCo and LoCo cards has to do with how difficult it is to encode and erase the information on the stripe.
+The primary difference between HiCo and LoCo cards has to do with how difficult it is to encode and erase the information on each type of stripe.

 The High Coercivity Magnetic Stripe Card